element-hq/matrix-authentication-service/docs/setup/sso.md

  - `force`: automatically import the attribute, but don't fail if it is not provided by the provider
  - `require`: automatically import the attribute, and fail if it is not provided by the provider

 A Jinja2 template is used as mapping for each attribute.
-The template currently has one `user` variable, which is an object with the claims got through the `id_token` given by the provider.
 The following default templates are used:

  - `localpart`: `{{ user.preferred_username }}`
  - `displayname`: `{{ user.name }}`
  - `email`: `{{ user.email }}`
+ - `account_name`: none

+The template has the following variables available:

+ - `id_token_claims`: an object with the claims got through the `id_token` given by the provider, if provided by the provider
+ - `userinfo_claims`: an object with the claims got through the `userinfo` endpoint, if `fetch_userinfo` is enabled
+ - `user`: an object which contains the claims from both the `id_token` and the `userinfo` endpoint
+ - `extra_callback_parameters`: an object with the additional parameters the provider sent to the redirect URL

 ## Multiple providers behaviour